Get Tech Tips

 The IMC (International Mechanical Code) 2015 edition 604.2 surface temperature states that ducts that contain air over 120°F must have enough insulation so that the external surface doesn't exceed 120°.
-That serves as a high limit for duct temperatures for safety reasons, but it also has practical energy application.
+That serves as a high limit for duct temperatures for safety reasons, but it also has practical energy-saving applications.

 While locally adopted mechanical and energy conservation codes will generally require a certain insulation R-value for ducts, you can use this 120° surface temperature as a litmus test.
 On the other end of the spectrum, a duct surface temperature should never be allowed to fall below the dew point temperature of the air surrounding it.
-That can be quite tricky in humid climates where ducts are installed in unconditioned spaces, but it should be considered nevertheless.
+That can be quite tricky in humid climates, especially where ducts are installed in unconditioned spaces, but it should nevertheless be considered.

-So, be safe, efficient, and stay dry by keeping your ducts and water properly insulated.
+So, be safe and efficient, and stay dry by keeping your ducts and water heater piping properly insulated.